shayanhabibi/Partas.Solid.Bindings/Partas.Solid.Motion/README.md

 # Partas.Solid.Motion

 Binding of `solid-motionone`.
-The library it is bound to is a thin wrapper over motionone, and it's not in the best state judging from the inactivity and stale issues/pulls.

-Irregardless, this should be functional.
-The content of the binding is a bit of a mess, but it exposes the important aspects.
+> The library we are binding is a thin wrapper over motion-one, and it's not in the best state judging from the inactivity and stale issues/pulls.
+It does however cover the essential aspects of Motion-One, and does it well.